-Inventors ordinarily profit from their inventions by licensing them to manufacturers or distributors, with the idea that they will commercially use or develop for a period of time.
+Inventors often profit from their inventions by licensing them to manufacturers or distributors, with the idea that they will commercially use or develop them for a period of time.
 Inventors’ compensation typically takes the form of royalties based upon the invention’s sales.
 How such royalties are measured is extremely important for both your income and your taxes.

 Net sales are the most common measurement for royalty payments.
 In a net sales license, the royalty rate is multiplied against the net sales.
-The big issue when negotiating net sales is what deductions should be included in the definition of net sales.
+The most significant issue when negotiating net sales is what deductions should be included in the definition of net sales.
 Obviously, the more deductions there are, the less money the inventor will earn.
-It is generally acceptable for net sales to include deductions for shipping freight, taxes, credits, returns and discounts made at time of sale.
-It is less desirable deductions for sales commissions, debts, uncollectible accounts, promotions, marketing and advertising.
+It is generally acceptable for net sales to include deductions for shipping freight, taxes, credits, returns, and discounts made at time of sale.
+It is less desirable to include deductions for sales commissions, debts, uncollectable accounts, promotions, marketing, and advertising.

-Sometimes a licensee may seek to deduct bad debts and uncollectible accounts.
-For example, say a third party orders products and then fails to pay.
+Sometimes a licensee may seek to deduct bad debts and uncollectable accounts.
+For example, say a third-party company orders products and then fails to pay.
 The licensee feels no royalty should be paid since no money was earned for these sales.
 On the other hand, you are not a collection agency and should not have to lose money because of the licensee’s bad business dealings.
 Even though insolvency and uncollected debts are not especially common, it would be better for you to avoid this deduction.

 Sometimes a salesperson is paid a commission for each sale of the licensed product.
 The licensee may seek to deduct these commissions under the net sales definition.
-Obviously, this is not a good business model for a licensor; you could argue that the deduction of commissions because they are a cost of the licensee’s business.
+Obviously, this is not a good business model for a licensor; you could argue that the deduction of commissions is improper because they are merely a cost of the licensee’s business.

 Net sales are supposed to be total sales, not a collection of business deductions.
-For that reason we would discourage the use of promotional, marketing or advertising deductions in the definition of net sales.
+For this reason, a licensor should discourage the use of promotional, marketing, or advertising deductions in the definition of net sales.
 Marketing should be a cost of doing business, not a licensor expense.

-This vague term includes a wide range of costs and business expenses.
+This vague term, "fee deduction," includes a wide range of costs and business expenses.
 If the term “fees” can be made more specific, you may be more comfortable with the deduction.

 Freight and shipping costs of the product, although a cost of doing business, are traditionally treated as a deduction against net sales.